So you’re setting up your own small business, thinking about names, logos, brand colors, etc. Ooh, exciting times!

 So their colors, and whole look and feel, follow their brand story.

 So you just need to know what the rest is doing, what YOU want to do, develop your own brand story, and what color you think would go best with it.
 So your colors, and whole look and feel, follow your brand story.

 #2.
 Identify the feeling you want to invoke in your customers

-There are tons of studies on the psychology of color.
+There are tons of studies on color psychology.
 On the effects of it on people.
 Without going into details, let's just say that on an average, each color represents an emotion, a state of mind.
 So before you fixate on ONE color, try to understand the meaning of each.
 Prezi explains the moods of some key colors:

 So once you know the general meanings, choose a color direction with a feeling that you want your audience to connect to your brand.

 You want to invoke a feeling of freshness?
 Maybe green.

 Fun and energy?
-Yellow or orange could work.
+Warm colors like yellow or orange could work.

 That being said, big brands have been doing this for sometime.
 If you want to create differentiation, think about the overall rules, and play around with colors depending on your story.
 Random example: you can have a brand story for insurance for millennials that promises to take the 'boring' out of insurance, to work with you in a new-age way, and you can have a more energetic color palette with this story.